Chris Renaud: Career

 As the production designer on the Disney Channel's The Book of Pooh, Renaud transitioned into the world of children's television.
 Since that groundbreaking project, he has been able to design virtual sets and puppet characters for Bear in the Big Blue House, LazyTown, Curious Pictures and Sony Pictures Animation.
-With It's a Big Big World, which aired from 2006 to 2010 on PBS, he took the lead in visual development and design of every aspect of this Emmy-nominated children's program.
+With It's a Big Big World, which aired from 2006 to 2010 on PBS, he took the lead in visual development and design of every aspect of the program.

 Renaud worked for Blue Sky Studios as a story artist on the films Robots, Ice Age: The Meltdown, and the Dr. Seuss adaptation Horton Hears a Who!.
 He wrote and co-directed the animated short No Time for Nuts, which received an Annie Award and a 2007 Oscar nomination for animated short film.
 It was also included in the Animation Show of Shows in 2006.

 Renaud moved to Paris to work for Illumination Entertainment.
 While directing Despicable Me (2010), Renaud, along with his directing partner Pierre Coffin, began to develop Gru's famous henchmen, the Minions.
 Initially, there were discussions about making the creatures robots.
 Then Renaud hit upon the notion that they could be mole people and slapped goggles on them.
 "I did a very rough, ugly, little sketch combining some elements into a mole person and sent it to Pierre, who then discussed it with Eric Guillon, who was the art director and final designer of the Minions, and they took some of those ideas and together we came up with what the Minions look like".
 The more the filmmakers worked on the little guys, the more yellow and more cylindrical they became.
 "Eric continued to refine the idea and made [the Minions] closer to children.
 He made them funnier and simpler and a brighter color".
 Among the inspirations for the Minions were the Oompa-Loompas from Willy Wonka and the Jawas from Star Wars, as well as silent screen stars Buster Keaton and Charlie Chaplin, and Warner Bros. cartoon characters.